Tony Meola: College

 Meola attended the University of Virginia on a soccer/baseball athletic scholarship.
 While at Virginia, he played under coach Bruce Arena.
 By the time he was playing for the Cavaliers, he had already begun to make a name for himself on the international scene.
 In October 1987, he backstopped the U.S. U-20 national team at the 1987 FIFA World Youth Championship.
 He earned first team All American honors both his freshman and sophomore years.
 He also won the Hermann Trophy as a freshman in 1988 and the MAC Award as a sophomore in 1989.
-On December 15, 1989 he announced that he was leaving U.Va. to pursue a career with the U.S. national team.
+On December 15, 1989, he announced that he was leaving UVA to pursue a career with the U.S. national team.

-Meola also lettered for the U.Va.
-Cavaliers baseball team his freshman year of 1988 as a third baseman.
+Meola also lettered for the UVA Cavaliers baseball team his freshman year of 1988 as a third baseman.